kevinlin/ai-sdlc-playbook/docs/slash-command/commands/mr-review.md

 - Call `get_merge_request_details`, `get_merge_request_diff`, `get_merge_request_comments` to fetch merge request details
 - Call `add_merge_request_comment` and `add_merge_request_diff_comment` to add comments to the merge request

-First, analyze the file types that have been changed in this merge request and load the appropriate Cursor rules based on file types.
+First, analyze the file types that have been changed in this merge request and load the appropriate IDE rules based on file types:
+- Cursor IDE: `.cursor/rules/`
+- Kiro: `.kiro/steering/`

 Apply the appropriate rules when reviewing each file and ensure your feedback aligns with the project's established conventions as defined in these ruleset files.